Our research is editorially independent but we may earn a commission for purchases made through our links.

 If you’re looking for the perfect beach to take a break on, it doesn’t get much better than Greyhound Rock.
 Located about 38 miles south of Moss Beach, you’ll notice a sign indicating beach access to the right and a large parking lot that appears not to have much of anything else to offer, at first.
 Accessing the beach requires a steep, but short, walk down the cliff, which seems to keep most people away, although it’s fairly easy to navigate.
 Once there, even during the peak summer months, you might just have this beautiful stretch of sand all to yourself.
 Occasionally an elephant seal will make an appearance – and, dolphins can frequently be spotted leaping from the surf.

 Monterey is less than an hour south of Santa Cruz.
-It’s worth stopping to visit the renowned Monterey Aquarium.
-Unlike stand-alone aquariums you’ll find in most other cities, it literally sits in the bay, pumping 2,000 gallons of sea water each minute into the aquarium, making it possible to sustain sea life you wouldn’t be able to see elsewhere, at least without scuba gear.
-It features exhibits that include many different native species like jellyfish, sting rays and sea otters as well as touch tanks, so you can feel the rough surface of a starfish or the soft skin of a sea cucumber.
+It’s worth stopping at this top-rated California city to visit the renowned Monterey Bay Aquarium.
+Unlike stand-alone aquariums you’ll find in most other cities, it literally sits in the bay, pumping 2,000 gallons of seawater each minute into the aquarium, making it possible to sustain sea life you wouldn’t be able to see elsewhere, at least without scuba gear.
+It features exhibits that include many different native species like jellyfish, stingrays and sea otters as well as touch tanks, so you can feel the rough surface of a starfish or the soft skin of a sea cucumber.
 The Monterey area is also famous for its numerous golf courses, with more than 20, including Pebble Beach and Cypress Point.

 A must for wine enthusiasts, Santa Ynez Valley Wine Country is about 100 miles south of San Simeon and home to a diverse array of wines, made from grapes near the ocean in Lompoc up to the inlands of Happy Canyon.
 It’s just a short side trip to the community of Los Olivos, where you’ll find numerous art galleries, boutiques, over a dozen wine-tasting rooms and a variety of dining options from casual to sophisticated.
 If you’ve ever seen the movie, “Sideways,” you’ll recognize this area from many of the scenes shot here as well as nearby Solvang and Buellton.
 The dinner scene in which Miles famously exclaims, “I am not drinking any f***ing Merlot!” took place at Los Olivos Café and Wine Merchant on Grand Avenue.